 Top Ten Tips for a Timely Mortgage Approval

-Posted 31 March 2011 4:13 AM by Anonymous
+Posted 03/31/2011 by Anonymous

+According to Fannie Mae’s National Housing Survey, financial fears are the top reasons given by renters for not buying a home.
 And yet new research suggests consumers don’t know enough about their credit score and how it could affect the interest rate and terms they’re offered.

 It’s clear that the lack of knowledge about the mortgage process is one of the biggest road blocks for first time homebuyers.
 Buyers who prepare themselves financially before they start looking for a home will have a better chance of succeeding.

 So here is a checklist of 10 tips to help first time home buyers improve their chances of getting a mortgage of their dreams.

 Talk to a home loan specialist at Embrace Home Loans!
 No cost, no obligation to get fast “pre-qualification” and learn how much home you can afford!

 1. Pay down debt.
 Before you apply for a mortgage, reduce your total debt (monthly payments on credit cards, auto loan, student loans, consumer loans) to help reduce your overall debt-to-income ratios and improve your credit score.
 Generally, your ratio should be 36 percent of your gross monthly income.
 Also, the total of your housing expenses alone, whether you are renting or buying, should not exceed 28 percent of your monthly gross income.